 All of the nutrition experts we talked to agreed: Fish oil supplements are the best way to get your daily dose of omega-3s next to eating fresh, whole fish.
 Omega-3 fatty acids are considered “essential” because our bodies need them to survive, but can’t produce them on their own — so it’s important you get enough.

 Our top pick is Nutrigold's Triple Strength Fish Oil Omega-3 Gold.
-It has more third-party certifications for label accuracy and purity than any of the other 184 supplements we looked at, including nods from the International Fish Oil Standards Program (IFOS), Consumer Lab, and an A- rating from Labdoor.
+It has more third-party certifications for label accuracy and purity than any of the other 184 supplements we looked at, including nods from the International Fish Oil Standards Program (IFOS), Consumer Lab, and an 77 out of 100 rating from Labdoor.
 It’s also certified by the Marine Stewardship Council (MSC) for its sustainable harvesting practices and comes with the recommended daily 1000 mg combined EPA+DHA per pill.
 Considering it’s nearly half the price of its nearest competitor, Wiley's Finest Wild Alaskan Fish Oil, at around 42 cents per pill, it’s unquestionably the best option if you want to be 100% certain of what’s in your fish oil supplement.

 If you don’t mind taking two pills instead of one in order to get your daily recommended dose of omega-3s, Life & Food Omega-3 Supreme only has about half the amount of EPA and DHA per pill as Nutrigold (490 mg), but costs less than half as much at about 18 cents per pill.
 That means it costs about six cents less per 1000 mg serving than Nutrigold, even though you end up taking twice as many pills.
-It’s third-party certified by the National Sanitation Foundation, and has a B+ rating from Labdoor, as well as approval from the MSC — it just didn’t score quite as highly in those tests as Nutrigold, and isn’t certified by Consumer Lab or the IFOS.
+It’s third-party certified by the National Sanitation Foundation, and has a 73 out of 100 score from Labdoor, as well as approval from the MSC — it just didn’t score quite as highly in those tests as Nutrigold, and isn’t certified by Consumer Lab or the IFOS.
 We also appreciated the fact that its extra-thick capsule coating completely eliminated any of the fishy smells that come along with most other fish oil supplements, including Nutrigold.

 How We Found the Best Fish Oil Supplement